Adrenoleukodystrophy: Causes, Symptoms, Treatment

-Adrenoleukodystrophy (ALD) was first described in the early 1900's and referred to as, 'Schilder-Addision Disease.'
-ALD involves a number of closely-related inherited disorders that disrupt the breakdown of certain fats in a person's body.
-'Adreno,' refers to the adrenal glands, while, 'leuko,' is the Greek word for white.
-'Dystrophy,' means, 'impaired growth.
-Adrenoleukodystrophy (ALD) affects a person's adrenal glands and the growth of myelin.
+Adrenoleukodystrophy (ALD) was first described in the early 1900s and referred to as 'Schilder-Addision Disease.'
+ALD involves several closely-related inherited disorders that disrupt the breakdown of certain fats in a person's body.
+'Adreno' refers to the adrenal glands, while 'leuko' is the Greek word for white.
+'Dystrophy' means 'impaired growth.
+Adrenoleukodystrophy (ALD) affects a person's adrenal glands and myelin growth.

 Leukodystrophies cause damage to the myelin sheath of a person's nerve cells.
 Around one in every one-hundred thousand people is affected by ALD.
 There are three basic forms of ALD; neonatal, childhood, and adult-onset ALD.
-Childhood ALD is considered to be the classic form; it is also the most severe form of the disorder.
-Childhood ALD is progressive, commonly leading to complete disability or the death of the person affected.
+Childhood ALD is considered the classic and most severe form of the disorder.
+Childhood ALD is progressive, commonly leading to total disability or the death of the person affected.
 The disorder affects only males because the genetic defect is carried through the X-chromosome.
-Onset of the disorder commonly occurs between the ages of four and ten and may involve a number of symptoms that may not appear in conjunction with one another.
+The onset of the disorder commonly occurs between the ages of four and ten and may involve several symptoms that may not appear in conjunction with one another.
 The more common symptoms associated with ALD include poor memory and behavioral issues.
-Additional symptoms can include seizure activity, loss of vision, difficulties with swallowing, speech difficulties, gait and coordination problems, deafness, increased skin pigmentation, and progressive dementia.
+Additional symptoms can include seizure activity, loss of vision, difficulties with swallowing, speech difficulties, gait, and coordination problems, deafness, increased skin pigmentation, and progressive dementia.

-Adult-onset ALD is also referred to as, 'adrenomyeloneuropathy,' and is milder, progresses at a slower rate, and is commonly associated with an average life span.
+Adult-onset ALD is called 'adrenomyeloneuropathy' and is milder, progresses at a slower rate, and is commonly associated with an average life span.
 The adult-onset form of ALD usually appears in people between the ages of twenty-one and thirty-five.
-The symptoms of adult-onset ALD can include weakness, stiffness, paralysis in the person's lower limbs, as well as loss of coordination.
+The symptoms of adult-onset ALD can include weakness, stiffness, paralysis in the person's lower limbs, and loss of coordination.
 The person may experience deterioration of brain function as well.
-Women who carry the disorder may occasionally experience these same symptoms as well as other symptoms.
-The additional symptoms can include hypertonia or excessive muscle tone, ataxia, urinary problems, or mild peripheral neuropathy.
-The neonatal form of ALD affects both female and male infants and can cause intellectual disability, seizures, facial abnormalities, poor muscle tone, retinal degeneration, adrenal dysfunction, and enlargement of the infant's liver.
+Women who carry the disorder may occasionally experience these same and other symptoms.
+Additional symptoms can include hypertonia, excessive muscle tone, ataxia, urinary problems, or mild peripheral neuropathy.
+The neonatal form of ALD affects both female and male infants.
+It can cause intellectual disability, seizures, facial abnormalities, poor muscle tone, retinal degeneration, adrenal dysfunction, and an infant's liver enlargement.
 The neonatal form of ALD usually progresses at a rapid rate.
 ALD affects every ethnic group.

 Causes and Symptoms of Adrenoleukodystrophy

 ALD is passed from parents to their children as an X-linked genetic trait, affecting mostly male children, although some females who carry the disorder experience milder forms of it.
-ALD causes problems in the person's peroxisomes, which are tiny cellular structures involved in the breakdown of large molecules of fats into smaller ones that their body can use.
-Persons with ALD have peroxisomes that are unable to break down a type of fat called, 'Very Long Chain Fatty Acid,' or VLCFA.
-Because of this, VLCFA's accumulate throughout the person's body, particularly in their adrenal glands and in their brain.
+ALD causes problems in the person's peroxisomes, which are tiny cellular structures that break down large molecules of fats into smaller ones that the body can use.
+Persons with ALD have peroxisomes that cannot break down a type of fat called 'Very Long Chain Fatty Acid,' or VLCFA.
+Because of this, VLCFA's accumulate throughout the person's body, particularly in their adrenal glands and brain.
 Accumulation of VLCFA's interferes with their adrenal gland's ability to convert cholesterol into steroids, prompting deterioration of the myelin covering their nerve cells within the white matter of their brain and interfering with their nerve function.
-Fats that are usually produced through the breakdown of products of VLCFA's also cannot be produced, and due to this the person's nerve functioning is further compromised.
+Fats usually produced through the breakdown of products of VLCFA's also cannot be produced, and the person's nerve functioning is further compromised.

-The adrenal glands of nearly everyone affected by ALD do not secrete sufficient amounts of hormones, something referred to as, 'adrenal insufficiency.'
-The symptoms the person can experience because of this may include weakness, sluggishness, hypoglycemia, weight loss, vomiting, nausea, mental changes, and darkening of their skin.
-Due to adrenal insufficiency, persons with ALD can experience difficulties with regulation of potassium and sodium in their bodies and may experience shock or coma, conditions that can be life-threatening.
-These aspects of ALD are readily treatable, making identification of persons with ALD highly important in order to prevent these complications.
+The adrenal glands of nearly everyone affected by ALD do not secrete sufficient amounts of hormones, referred to as 'adrenal insufficiency.'
+The symptoms the person can experience may include weakness, sluggishness, hypoglycemia, weight loss, vomiting, nausea, mental changes, and darkening of their skin.
+Due to adrenal insufficiency, persons with ALD can experience difficulties regulating potassium and sodium in their bodies and may experience shock or coma, conditions that can be life-threatening.
+These aspects of ALD are readily treatable, making identifying persons with ALD highly important to prevent these complications.

-The adrenal glands of almost all individuals affected with ALD do not secret a sufficient amount of hormones; this is called adrenal insufficiency.
-Symptoms include sluggishness, weakness, weight loss, hypoglycemia, nausea, vomiting, darkening of the skin color, and mental changes.
-Because adrenal insufficiency can cause problems with regulating the balance of sodium and potassium in the body, a person can go into shock and coma, which can be potentially life threatening.
+The adrenal glands of almost all individuals affected with ALD do not keep secret enough hormones; this is called adrenal insufficiency.
+Symptoms include sluggishness, weakness, weight loss, hypoglycemia, nausea, vomiting, darkening of skin color, and mental changes.
+Because adrenal insufficiency can cause problems regulating the balance of sodium and potassium in the body, a person can go into shock and coma, potentially life-threatening.
 As this aspect of ALD is readily treatable, identifying these patients helps prevent these complications.